-Wall Street will be looking for positivity from PG as it approaches its next earnings report date.
-This is expected to be April 23, 2019.
-On that day, PG is projected to report earnings of $1.04 per share, which would represent year-over-year growth of 4%.
-Meanwhile, our latest consensus estimate is calling for revenue of $16.36 billion, up 0.48% from the prior-year quarter.
+PG will be looking to display strength as it nears its next earnings release, which is expected to be July 30, 2019.
+On that day, PG is projected to report earnings of $1.06 per share, which would represent year-over-year growth of 12.77%.
+Our most recent consensus estimate is calling for quarterly revenue of $16.87 billion, up 2.24% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for PG.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.04% lower.
-PG is currently a Zacks Rank #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.18% lower.
+PG is holding a Zacks Rank of #3 (Hold) right now.

 The Soap and Cleaning Materials industry is part of the Consumer Staples sector.
-This industry currently has a Zacks Industry Rank of 11, which puts it in the top 5% of all 250+ industries.
+This group has a Zacks Industry Rank of 170, putting it in the bottom 34% of all 250+ industries.